 Chapter 7.
 Configuring smart card authentication using authselect

-Configure smart cards by using the authselect tool.
+Configure smart cards authentication by using the authselect tool to increase workstation security and simplify the user login process.
 This utility manages system-wide authentication profiles, allowing options ranging from hybrid password access to strict card-only enforcement and automated screen locking.

-You can configure your smart card to achieve one of the following aims:
+You can configure your smart card to achieve one of the following goals:

 - Enable both password and smart card authentication